syntax-tree/unist-util-position/readme.md

 ### `position.end([node])`

-Get the position start or end position of `node`, respectively.
+Get the start or end position, respectively, of `node`.

 ###### Parameters